Mathieu-Bouisson/interview-tests/back-end-test.md

 Web service

-- An external web service should access over an HTTP route to the list of candidates
+- An external web service should provide access to the list of candidates over an HTTP route

 ## Expected features